 - GESS Education Awards, 15 March in Dubai, UAE

 Also, Labster’s partners EduTech have nominated us for an award at the GESS event.
 Hopefully we will have some good news to share with you soon!
 Tune in to our Facebook page to follow our teams’ travels (friends in North America – expect a lot of updates on Labster crossing the pond in the Spring)!

 Labster is also engaged in state-of-the-art research on the use of VR in education together with a consortium of thought leaders (including researchers at UC Berkeley, University of Exeter, Stanford, and Copenhagen University).
 We are currently coordinating several grant-funded, multi-million-dollar projects with our partners in order to better leverage technology to create better, unique, and scientifically-supported learning experiences for students.

-Also, in 2017 we look forward to the publication of more peer-reviewed research about the impact of our work on students; even greater collaborations with universities while developing our simulations; improving our developmental work on grant-based collaborations; and ‘future-proofing’ universities and educators against the changing technological landscape.
+Also, in 2017, we look forward to the publication of more peer-reviewed research about the impact of our work on students.
+We also look forward to even greater collaborations with universities while developing our simulations.
+Additionally, we look forward to improving our developmental work on grant-based collaborations.
+And lastly, we look forward to ‘future-proofing’ universities and educators against the changing technological landscape.

 Finally, we are planning on a sneak-peek into the LabBuilder project in summer 2017.

 And lastly (really now) but by no means least, thank you all for being a part of our success.
 Education does not exist for its own benefit, but rather for the greater good.
 This aspiration resonates strongly within Labster as we endeavor to give science students the educational tools that they need to change the world.

 Access your very own laboratory now and kickstart your science career!